EdArdolino/Pulley/README.md

 How to use:
 1. Clone the Pulley repo: `git clone`
+2. Select an option from the promp: `Pull existing repos` or `Add a repo`
-2. To be updated
+3. To be updated

-Note: This is a work in progress, this repo is a shell for what will be Pulley
+Note: This is a work in progress, and may not be updated frequently, thank you for your understanding